btwonion/telekinesis/README.md

 ## Configuration

-The configuration file can be found in the client/server directory:
+The configuration file can be found in the client/server directory.
+The file differs between fabric and paper environments because on paper are some features not supported.

 -> mod configuration file: `/config/telekinesis.toml`
 <br>